susannegreulich/energyportfolio/README.md

 # Renewable Energy Investment Analysis Project

-A comprehensive investment analysis system for the top 10 renewable energy companies, built with Python and SQL.
-This project provides detailed technical, fundamental, and risk analysis using a **Unified Pipeline** approach.
+An investment analysis project for the top 10 renewable energy companies, built with Python and SQL.
+This project provides technical, fundamental, and risk analysis metrics.

 ## 🎯 Project Overview